GaoFangshu/Airbnb-crawler/README.md

 This web crawler firstly open a user's Airbnb page via his/her ID (`reviewer_id` in input dataset).
 Then it collects the data on his/her page, including variables noted in output dataset above.

-Here is function of each Python file:
+What each Python file does:
 * `Run_with_pool.py`: Read unfinished task in *input.csv*, establish IP pool, control multiprocessing web crawling tasks (`Control.py`) and write results into *output.txt*.
 * `Control.py`: Crawl data in each page and write them to a list.
 * `meancut.py`: Divide IP pool to equal parts.